Russel6666/Huanyu-database/README.md

 # Huanyu-database
-a database for my parents' business
+This is a database for my parents' business to make their life easier.